 - Te amo/te quiero/eres mi media naranja (you’re my half orange) – These are the words you say to express love, the “I love you” in Colombian Spanish.

-You are all set now to impress your Colombian girlfriend or boyfriend, so don’t be shy anymore!
+You are all set now to impress your Colombian lover, so don’t be shy anymore!
+Seduce her and maybe one day you’ll have the chance to marry a Colombian woman!